allenwp/AgX-GLSL-Shaders/README.md

 **Colorimetric Information**

 - `Reference` Every OCIO config has their own reference space, all other spaces are defined with how they transform “from” and/or “to” the reference space.
-While Blender’s previous config has been using `Linear BT.709 I-D65` as reference, this config uses `1931 CIE XYZ E white point chromaticity` as reference.
+While Blender’s previous config has been using `Linear Rec.709` as reference, this config uses `1931 CIE XYZ E white point chromaticity` as reference.
 This is a sane decision, since CIE XYZ is the root for everything else color management related.
 FilmLight’s TCAMv2 config also has CIE XYZ as reference.

 - `AgX Base image formation space` The AgX in this config has one single image formed in the BT.2020 display medium, then the images for other mediums are produced from the formed image in BT.2020.

 - Supported Image Display Mediums:

-  - `sRGB`, Generic sRGB / REC.709 displays with 2.2 native power function
+  - `sRGB`, Generic sRGB / REC.709 displays with sRGB Piece-wise function
-  - `BT.1886`, Generic sRGB / REC.709 displays with 2.4 native power function
+  - `Rec.1886`, Generic sRGB / REC.709 displays with 2.4 native power function
-  - `Display P3` P3 displays with 2.2 native power function.
+  - `Display P3` P3 displays with with sRGB Piece-wise function.
 Examples include:
     Apple MacBook Pros from 2016 on.
     Apple iMac Pros.
     Apple iMac from late 2015 on.
-  - `BT.2020`BT.2020 displays with 2.4 native power function.
+  - `Rec.2020` BT.2020 displays with 2.4 native power function.

   It's very unlikely someone would use a BT.2020 2.4 display as of now, but since we have the image formed in BT.2020, supporting it is just a "why not?" thing to do.

  - `Colorspaces`
     This config supports the following colorspaces:
-   - `Linear CIE-XYZ I-E` This is the standard 1931 CIE chromaticity standard used as reference.
+   - `Linear CIE-XYZ E` This is the standard 1931 CIE chromaticity standard used as reference.
-   - `Linear CIE-XYZ I-D65` This is the chromatic-adaptated to I-D65 version of the XYZ chromaticity.
+   - `Linear CIE-XYZ D65` This is the chromatic-adaptated to I-D65 version of the XYZ chromaticity.
 Method used is `Bradford`
-   - `Linear BT.709 I-E` Open Domain Linear BT.709 Tristimulus with I-E white point
-   - `Linear BT.709 I-D65` Open Domain Linear BT.709 Tristimulus with I-D65 white point
+   - `Linear Rec.709` Open Domain Linear BT.709 Tristimulus with I-D65 white point
-   - `Linear DCI-P3 I-E` Open Domain Linear P3 Tristimulus with I-E white point
-   - `Linear DCI-P3 I-D65` Open Domain Linear P3 Tristimulus with I-D65 white point
+   - `Linear DCI-P3 D65` Open Domain Linear P3 Tristimulus with I-D65 white point
-   - `Linear BT.2020 I-E` Open Domain Linear BT.2020 Tristimulus with I-E white point
-   - `Linear BT.2020 I-D65` Open Domain Linear BT.2020 Tristimulus with I-D65 white point
+   - `Linear Rec.2020` Open Domain Linear BT.2020 Tristimulus with I-D65 white point
    - `ACES2065-1` Open Domain AP0 Tristimulus with ACES white point
    - `ACEScg` Open Domain AP1 Tristimulus with ACES white point
-   - `Linear E-Gamut I-D65` Open Domain Linear E Gamut Tristimulus with I-D65 white point
+   - `Linear FilmLight E-Gamut` Open Domain Linear E Gamut Tristimulus with I-D65 white point
-   - `sRGB 2.2` sRGB 2.2 Exponent Reference EOTF Display
+   - `sRGB` sRGB piece-wise encoding for reference display
-   - `BT.1886 2.4` BT.1886 2.4 Exponent EOTF Display
+   - `Rec.1886` BT.1886 2.4 Exponent EOTF Display
-   - `Display P3 2.2`Display P3 2.2 Exponent EOTF Display
+   - `Display P3`Display P3 with sRGB piece-wise encoding for reference display
-   - `BT.2020 2.4` BT.2020 2.4 Exponent EOTF Display
+   - `Rec.2020` BT.2020 2.4 Exponent EOTF Display
-   - `Generic Data` Generic data that is not color, will not apply any color transform
+   - `Non-Color` Generic data that is not color, will not apply any color transform

-  Note: `I-E` is short for “Illuminant E”, `I-D65` is short for “Illuminant D65”.

- - The use of I-E white point

-      The main reason for supporting the I-E version of the spaces is to be prepared for the upcoming Spectral Cycles.
-Spectral renderers with capability to input RGB textures require an I-E based RGB working space to ensure an error-free spectral reconstruction/upsampling process.

-      Note for using Eary’s AgX for Spectral Cycles: Remember to change the XYZ role to the I-E version of the XYZ chromaticity.